IDN-Network/IDN-Network/docs/tracing/README.md

 # Tracing

-Hyperledger Idn integrates with the [open-telemetry](https://opentelemetry.io/) project to integrate tracing reporting.
+Idn ecology Idn integrates with the [open-telemetry](https://opentelemetry.io/) project to integrate tracing reporting.

 This allows reporting all JSON-RPC traffic as traces.